Back to catalog

 About

-How to Self-Host Cloudflared
+How to self-host Cloudflared

 Cloudflared can be deployed with standard Docker Compose using the Yantr app catalog.
 This page collects the basic information searchers usually need first: what Cloudflared does, which Docker image Yantr uses, default ports, dependencies, and where to find the original compose template.